fdjasfjlksdjfaiosjfne/DataResourceDisc2/README.md

 # Parts

 The actual genarator consists of four script files.
-- `main.py`: Run this script to generate the texture pack.
+- `main.py`: Get the generator up and running.
 - `respack.py`: Generates the resource pack and the sound pack.
 - `datapack.py`: Generates the datapack.
-- `config.py`: Contains a typed version of `config.py` so I don't have to deal with a dictionary.
+- `config.py`: Contains a typed version of `data.json` so I don't have to deal with a dictionary.

 `_test_path.json` contains three paths, that are used to extract directly to a folder, mostly for debugging purposes.
 I made Git ignored it for...privacy reasons.
 `data.json` contains all the other data needed for `main.py`.

 There are also three standalone one-off scripts.
-- `add-length.json`: Write `length` into song entries in `data.json`.
+- `add-length.py`: Write `length` into song entries in `data.json`.
 - `music/!convert.py`: Re-encodes all music files in its directory to Vorbis `.ogg` files.
 - `music/!compress.py`: Compress all Vorbis `.ogg` files and place them in `music/dist`.

 # Dependencies
-The main generator can run on nothing but the standard library as of Python 3.14.
+The main generator depends on stdlib libraries as of Python 3.14.0.
+In addition, it also uses the following libraries if it exists:
-However, it does accept `json5` to generate `.json5` files, which is used by Respackopts.
-The `json` package is used instead, if `json5` doesn't exist.
+- `json5`: Use to generate `.json5` files, which Respackopts uses.
+Uses `json` if it is not there.

 All three one-off scripts require:
 - `pydub`: A high-level wrapper for the legendary `ffmpeg` binary.
 Or `libav`.
-- `ffmpeg` or `libav`: Require for `pydub` to work.
+- `ffmpeg` or `libav` *binary*: Require for `pydub` to work.
 What, you thought `pydub` just does it for you?
 - `audioop-lts`: Require for `pydub` to work.
-Only nessecary since Python 3.13.
+Only nessecary since Python 3.13 since it is on the standard library before then.

 # Quick Start